 This article shares how to do a sugar detox with ten helpful tips to live sugar-free.
 Kick the sugar habit to improve your health and mindset.

 Sugar is an addictive, insidious ingredient that can hurt our health if we eat too much of it.
-Sometimes going completely sugar-free with a sugar detox is the fastest way to kick the habit.
+Sometimes going on a sugar free diet with a sugar detox is the fastest way to kick the habit.

 This post includes diet and lifestyle tips to help you detox from the harmful effects of sugar and set yourself up for success to stay sugar-free.

 Detoxing refers to using diet and lifestyle factors to support your body’s existing detoxification pathways.
 Your body has all the tools it needs to effectively detoxify from hormones, food waste, and external toxins, but it can become overburdened when presented with too many toxins.
 It’s crucial to support your natural detox pathways with lots of fiber, water, and exercise!

 The most important reason you need a sugar detox is because sugar is an addictive substance.
 A sugar detox will help you rewire your brain and break an addiction.
 You don’t have to be a sugar addict to want a break from sugar.
 If you think you’re eating too much refined sugars and want a break, doing a sugar detox can help.
 Read more about beating sugar addiction.

 It’s best to make a plan for going sugar free.
 If you have a plan in place, you won’t feel as overwhelmed or confused – especially once any sugar detox symptoms start!

 First, set a timeframe for when you want to quit sugar and how long you want to abstain.
 Plan for 7-10 days when you are going to go cold turkey and eliminate any added, refined, artificial, or natural sugars.
 An alternative is to take incremental steps over a longer period, say 30 days, to reduce sugar from your diet.